 Try to use a good password and don't tell anyone about it

 - Try to use different passwords for all your different accounts such as email, personal files, your Web server, and so on.
 If remembering several passwords is too difficult, use one good password and change it regularly (perhaps every couple of months) to stop people from working out your password.
 Make sure the password you choose to protect your accounts is not too simple.
-For example, if you choose the name of your pet as your password, there is a good chance someone (perhaps a person close to you) can work out your password.
-So be creative and make it hard for someone else to access your personal information without your explicit permission.
+For example, if you choose the name of your pet as your password or the birthdate of yourself or a family member, there is a good chance someone else (perhaps a person close to you) can work out your password.
+So be a little more creative and make it harder for someone else to access your personal information without your explicit permission.

 - Always have a quick glance over your shoulder before typing your password just in case someone could be standing next to you and observing what you are doing.
 Avoid having to type your password at airport lounges or other public places where there might be surveillance cameras.
 An anonymous IT security manager at a financial services firm in Australia has confirmed to Computerworld in April 2002 that it is now possible to use existing surveillance cameras to observe people typing passwords on ATM machines and laptops.